-For videos that convey happiness or "you can do it" attitude, midrange to high frequencies work best.
+For videos that convey happiness or a “you can do it” attitude, midrange to high frequencies work best.
 Ukulele or higher notes on guitar can adequately express those emotions in your videos.
 Other options are violin, bells and glockenspiel, and piccolo.
-You can also use trumpets or the higher notes on harp.
+You can also use trumpets or the higher notes on the harp.

 9. Pace yourself

 Letting the music pause in the middle of the video can grab your viewer’s attention.
 So, try to use these breaks to emphasize a specific moment, for example, a big reveal.
 It also works best when your music track has a consistent rhythm so that you’ll know when it’s time to pause.